mongodb/django-mongodb-backend/docs/topics/queryable-encryption.rst

-Once you have defined your models, create the migrations with ``python manage.py makemigrations`` and run the migrations with ``python manage.py migrate``.
+Once you have defined your models, create the migrations with ``python manage.py makemigrations`` and run the migrations with ``python manage.py migrate --database encrypted``.
 Then create and manipulate instances of the data just like any other Django model data.
-The fields will automatically handle encryption and decryption, ensuring that :ref:`sensitive data is stored securely in the database
+The fields will automatically handle encryption and decryption, ensuring that :ref:`sensitive data is stored securely in the database <manual:qe-features-encryption-at-rest>`.
-<manual:qe-features-encryption-at-rest>`.

 Querying encrypted fields
 -------------------------